 All models have the Solar MAX low reflectivity display.
 Hook Reveal doesn’t have a touch screen.
 The Elite Ti2 has a standard touch screen, and the HDS has a touch screen with the pinch-to-zoom capability to see charts and images up close easily.

 In the smaller sizes, is it possible to get a Hook Reveal in 9-inch or a 7-inch Elite Ti2 for under $1000?
 Step up to the HDS, though, and you are looking at considerably more, especially when you step up beyond the 9-inch version.

 If that sounds like you, the Hook Reveal will soon become your best friend on the water.
 It is simple to use right out of the box, and the intelligent automatic settings will be fine for 99% of your fishing.
 Life’s complex enough without your fish finder adding to the drama.
 With sidescan as standard and FishReveal, the Hook Reveal is perfect for kayak and small boat fishermen and women.

 You are either a true fishing obsessive, and if you had your way, every waking moment would be spent out on the water, or you are a pro or semi-pro angler.
-The HDS Live boasts all the features you’d expect to put on your fish, and then there’s the Live Sight technology allows you to see how the fish react to your lure.
+The HDS Live boasts all the features you’d expect to put on your fish, and then there’s the Live Sight technology that allows you to see how the fish react to your lure.
 No need to waste time on dormant fish or fish that aren’t feeding!
 The HSD Live is also set up to maximize your day on the water with a connection to your smartphone, allowing you to play tunes of streaming video via the fish finder.